Do the Digit Insurance

 7. Provides Relief from Sciatica Pain

 The pain that radiates from the Sciatic nerve is called Sciatica pain.
 The pain pierces the lower back through the hips and buttocks down each leg.
 Generally, Sciatica pain affects only one side of the body.
-If you are suffering from Sciatica pain, try practising Tadasana correctly, and it will mitigate pain and strengthen the muscles.
+If you are suffering from sciatica pain, try practising Tadasana correctly, as it will mitigate pain and strengthen the muscles.

 8. Develops Better Balance